sunnycs121/org.civicoop.civirules/docs/index.md

 __Actions__ that specify what is to happen if the trigger occurs and the conditions are met.
 Each CiviRule can have one or more actions.
 This could be:

-- send an emai, SMS or PDF
+- send an email, SMS or PDF
 - add a contact to a group
 - add an activity to a contact
 - remove a tag from a contact